antmicro/rdfm/documentation/source/system_overview.md

 The system architecture consists of:

 ``communication.py`` - Communication protocol used in comunication between server and client instances.

 ``server.py`` - Used as a service provider for accessing connected devices informations and estabilish connection with available device services.

 ``proxy.py`` - Used to manage TCP proxy connection forwarding between user and device.

-``client.py`` - Used to communicate with the server, available for devices and users.
-For users also acting as a shell panel.
+``client.py`` - Used as a shell user panel for server communication.

+``rdfm-device-client`` - Client for device.

+``rdfm-schema-generator`` - Schema generator for server-device communication.

-``request_schema.json`` - Contains valid communication requests.
-Server validates incoming requests with this schema.
+``json_schemas`` - Directory containing valid communication requests. \
+Server validates incoming requests with this schema. \
-All new instructions definitions should be put here.
+All new instructions definitions should be put here. \
+Device requests can be automatically generated using device client.

 :::{figure-md} summary
 ![Architecture summary](images/summary.png)